choria-io/website/docs/content/concepts/architecture/_index.md

 The Choria Broker is very light weight and performant.
 On a 4GB memory compute node you will be able to handle communication needs for 50 0000 Servers.

 The Choria Broker can be clustered on a LAN level and we support Federating many geographically distributed networks into one giant network using the Choria Federation Broker.

+A Streaming Server is currently in Technology Preview and will form a basis for persisting node data such as registration, monitoring and life cycle events.

 ![Federation Overview](../../choria_federation.png)